Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Deep SNN with Easy and Direct Training

 The first term is to make $z_{L, c}$ the smallest (equivalently $t_{L, c}$ the smallest) one.
-The second term (with $\beta \geq 1$) is the weight sum cost, which enlarges each neuron's input weight summation to increase its firing probability.
+The second term is the weight sum cost, which enlarges each neuron's input weight summation to increase its firing probability.
 The third term is $L_2$ regularization to prevent weights from becoming too large.
 The parameters $K$ and $\lambda$ are weighting coefficients.

-Thanks to the closed-form expression (\ref{eq3.21}), gradient calculation is easy and gradient-based back-propagation can be used to train the weights.
+Thanks to the closed-form expression (\ref{eq2.50}), gradient backpropagation can be used to train the weights.
 The training becomes nothing different from conventional DNNs.

-In contrast, SNNs made with LIF neurons usually do not have such easy training because no closed-form solutions exist.
-For example, even though the differential equation $dv/dt+bv=we^{-t}$ has solution $v(t)=(e^{-at}-e^{-(2a+1)t})w/(a+1)$, there is no closed-form solution of $t_j$ to $v(t_j)=1$ in general.
+Equations (\ref{eq2.50}) and (\ref{eq3.50}) were initially given in \cite{mostafa2017supervised}.
+However, only shallow networks with $2\sim 3$ fully-connected layers were tried and the performance was low.
+One of the problems of the algorithm presented in \cite{mostafa2017supervised} is that $t_j> t_i$ for $i \in {\cal C}$ was not checked, which led to $t_j \leq t_i$ or even negative timing that was not hardware realizable.
+Another problem is that the algorithm is not suitable for deep SNN.
+As a result, this work did not arouse too much interest and the research progress has been slow.